Richmond Chamber Orchestra

 North Yorkshire's pocket-sized orchestra

+The RCO is small, generally 20 players, and its repertoire includes all styles of music from Arcangelo Corelli to Anna Clyne.
 Being a pocket-sized orchestra that fits in anywhere and plays anywhere, we can make live music accessible by bringing it close to people.
 Find a space and the RCO will fill it with music performed by some of the best musicians in the area.

 Philippa Mo